Sale of Business or Assets - Act Part 11, Section 97

 This section explains the status of an employee’s employment when all or part of a business is being disposed of.

-97. If all or part of a business or a substantial part of the entire assets of a business is disposed of, the employment of an employee of the business is deemed, for the purposes of this Act, to be continuous and uninterrupted by the disposition.
+97. If all or part of a business is disposed of, or the business continues to operate under a receiver or receiver-manager, the employment of an employee of the business is deemed, for the purposes of this Act, to be continuous and uninterrupted by the disposition or receivership, as applicable.

-When an employer sells a business ("seller"), the new employer ("purchaser") must treat the employees as though their employment is continuous, and undisturbed by the sale.
+When an employer sells or otherwise disposes of a business ("seller"), the new employer ("purchaser") must treat the employees as though their employment is continuous, and undisturbed by the sale.
 The purchaser assumes the role of employer and is required to honour the employee's past service with the seller and assume all of the seller's liabilities and obligations under the Act toward the employees.

 - A company sells one of its divisions, and the new owner takes on the employees of that division.
-As a substantial portion of the assets of the business has been sold, s.97 applies.
+As part of the business has been sold, s.97 applies.

 - The owner of a franchise sells the franchise to another person.
 If the new franchisee continues to operate in the same location with some or all of the previous franchisee's employees, this section applies.
 The business has been granted to the franchise, which has also taken over the goodwill of the business.
 (Goodwill may be recognized as an asset of a business.)